krishisunlau/Consumer-Reviews-Exploratory-Data-Analysis/README.md

 # Consumer-Reviews-Exploratory-Data-Analysis
-This project was done within an Externship for Beats By Dre.
+This project was done within an Externship for Beats By Dre ----- https://colab.research.google.com/drive/14MEEaNHkcp0K3c-SFccs2_fB9P9YzzxP?usp=sharing

 The process leading up to the final project includes: